Skip to contents

 out_file_path = output,

-read = FALSE, quiet = FALSE,
+read = TRUE, quiet = FALSE,

 n_cores = 2)